dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

-          prevents those consequences entirely. e.g. If it is immoral to commit adultery, then on average, families are stronger and will endure for longer, but also consequences of adultery will be sidestepped: like children with unclear parents and the spread of STD's.
+          prevents those consequences entirely. e.g. If it is immoral to commit adultery, then on average, families are stronger and will endure for longer, but also consequences of adultery will be sidestepped: like unknown husbandry and the spread of STD's.

 - It terrifies me to think of an Earth with a few billion less people.
 The remnants of such a planet are filled with the